1Password/onepassword-operator/README.md

 metadata:
   name: deployment-example
   annotations:
-    onepasswordoperator/item-path: "vaults/{vault_id_or_title}/items/{item_id_or_title}"
+    operator.1password.io/item-path: "vaults/{vault_id_or_title}/items/{item_id_or_title}"
-    onepasswordoperator/item-name: "{secret_name}"
+    operator.1password.io/item-name: "{secret_name}"
 ```

 Applying this yaml file will create a Kubernetes Secret with the name `{secret_name}` and contents from the location specified at the specified Item Path.

-Note: Deleting the Deployment that you've created will automatically delete the created Kubernetes Secret only if the deployment is still annotated with `onepasswordoperator./item-path` and `onepasswordoperator/item-name` and no other deployment is using the secret.
+Note: Deleting the Deployment that you've created will automatically delete the created Kubernetes Secret only if the deployment is still annotated with `operator.1password.io/item-path` and `operator.1password.io/item-name` and no other deployment is using the secret.

 If a 1Password Item that is linked to a Kubernetes Secret is updated within the POLLING_INTERVAL the associated Kubernetes Secret will be updated.
-However, if you do not want a specific secret to be updated you can add the tag `onepasswordconnectoperator:ignore_secret` to the item stored in 1Password.
+However, if you do not want a specific secret to be updated you can add the tag `operator.1password.io:ignore-secret` to the item stored in 1Password.
 While this tag is in place, any updates made to an item will not trigger an update to the associated secret in Kubernetes.

 ---
 **NOTE**